clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/debug.rst

       clr-debug-info.

 #.
-Start a debugging session against a program using a debugger, like GDB.
+Start a debugging session against a program using a debugger, such as GDB.
-   For example, to debug *gnome-control-center*:
+   For example, to debug *gnome-control-center* execute the following
+   command:

    .. code:: bash

       gdb /usr/bin/gnome-control-center

-As the program is stepped through and debug information is needed, the clr_debug_daemon will obtain it in the background.
+As you step through the program and debug information is needed, the clr_debug_daemon obtains it in the background.

 Implementation